akhoury/nodebb-plugin-ubbmigrator/README.md

 Having that said, if you leave it disabled, you still need to convert that content to Markdown somehow, but I'll let you do that.
 Or you can wait for me to write a NodeBB client-side plugin that will understands html content or something.. or write your own, or submit another solution, I'm open for that, till then, expect to see html tags in the migrated post-contents and user signatures, if the markdown is disabled.

+### TODO
+* todo !!!!!
+HITTING MEMORY LIMITS OVER 18k POSTS IF MARKDOWNING IS TURNED ON !!
+* todo maybe go through all users who has user.customPicture == true, and test each image url if 200 or not and filter the ones pointing to my old forum avatar dir
+* todo still, make sure the old [YOUR_UBB_PATH]/images/avatars/* is still normally accessible to keep the old avatars
+* todo create a nodebb-theme that works with the site
+* todo send emails to all users with temp passwords
+* todo if I have time, maybe implement a nbb plugin that enforces the 1 time use of temp passwords.
+* todo TEST yo

+### Terminology

+In the source please note that 'NodeBB' == 'nbb' ==  'Nbb' == 'NBB' as a terminology and ubb means the UBB Threads Forum Software, here's a link => [ubbcentral.com](http://www.ubbcentral.com)